-- 60 Day Notification of UWMP Review and Adoption Hearing - Certificate of Publication of the Legal Notice of Public Hearing (from The Time-Standard, Mad River Union, and North Coast Journal Inc.) - District's Board Agenda for the June 9, 2016 meeting, showing Item I.1 Public Hearing and Resolution No. 2016-6 Adopting the District's 2015 UWMP - Board Resolution No. 2016-06 Adopting the District's 2015 UWMP - Proof of Plan Submittal to DWR and other agencies

-- Documentation showing that Adopted UWMP was available for public review - Sample 2015 UWMP Work Group Meeting Agenda and meeting documents - Notification of Public Hearing to Agencies with Land Use Planning Authority and the District's Municipal Customers
+- 60 Day Notification of UWMP Review and Adoption Hearing - Certificate of Publication of the Legal Notice of Public Hearing (from The Time-Standard, Mad River Union, and North Coast Journal Inc.) - District's Board Agenda for the June 10 2021meeting, showing Item I.1 Public Hearing and Resolution No- Adopting the District's 2020 UWMP - Board Resolution No. Adopting the District's 2020 UWMP - Proof of Plan Submittal to DWR and other agencies - Documentation showing that Adopted UWMP was available for public review - Sample 2020 UWMP Work Group Meeting Agenda and meeting documents - Notification of Public Hearing to Agencies with Land Use Planning Authority and the District's Municipal Customers

-10.1 Inclusion of All 2015 Data
+10.1 Inclusion of All 2020 Data

-The District's 2015 UWMP includes water use and planning data for the entire calendar year of 2015.
-Water use data for calendar year 2015 is included in the District's water audit (Appendix I).
+The District's 2020 UWMP includes water use and planning data for the entire calendar year of 2020.
+Water use data for calendar year 2019 is included in the District's water audit (Appendix I).